jazio/europa-demo/README.md

 The project provides the following setup:

 - Site RTD: produces content
-- Site AGRI: produces and consumes content
+- Site INEA: produces and consumes content
 - Site ENERGY: consumes content

 Content will be saved in RDF triples in order to enhance interoperability with other semantic data sources provided by